Code-Institute-Submissions/stellaexp-first-stream/README.md

 * The menu image is my own design, created using Photoshop

 ## Acknowledgements
-I received inspiration for this project from looking at these vegetarian and thali inspired websites
+I received inspiration for this project from looking at these vegetarian and thali inspired websites:

 * https://www.thethalirestaurant.co.uk/
 * https://sakonis.co.uk/